ofenrohr/ksquares/src/alphaDots/README.md

     * `StageFour` the StageFour dataset generator
     * `StageFourNoMCTS` the StageFour dataset generator Hard AI instead of MCTS
 * `--epochs` number of epochs in training.
+* `--board-sizes` sets the board sizes in boxes on which the self-play mode will operate.
+  Default value: 4x3,5x4,6x5,7x5,8x8,14x7,14x14,10x9.
+  Board lengths must be at least 2 and at most 20.

+Please be aware that the self-play mode honors hyperparameters for the StageFour dataset generator and the AlphaZero MCTS AI.

 ### Fast Self-Play